Board of Directors

 The Coca-Cola Company

-Bea Perez is the Coca-Cola Company’s SVP & Chief of Communications, PR, Sustainability, and Partnerships.
+Bea Perez is the Coca-Cola Company’s SVP & Chief Communications, Public Affairs, Sustainability & Marketing Assets Officer.
 In this capacity she leads The Company’s efforts to accelerate new growth and create new connections with consumers while making a lasting, positive difference for communities and the environment.

 Named SVP of Partnerships, Assets, Innovation and Licensing, Retail and Attractions in July 2016, Bea added to her role as Chief Sustainability Officer to guide strategic and operational efforts to manage all worldwide sports, music and entertainment partnerships and the broad portfolio of The Coca-Cola Company assets.